Looking to move to Chicago? Well, you’ll want to know about these pros & cons of living in Chicago before spending your precious time and energy!

 Pro #1: Vibrant Arts and Culture Scene

-The city’s theater scene is no less impressive with over 200 theaters, including the famous Goodman Theatre and Steppenwolf Theatre Company!
+The city’s thriving theater scene includes over 200 venues, such as the Goodman Theatre and Steppenwolf Theatre Company.

-This is also the place for famous art fairs and festivals, highlights like the Chicago Jazz Festival and the Hyde Park Jazz Festival, which bring together musicians worldwide.
+Chicago also hosts renowned art fairs and festivals, including the Chicago Jazz Festival and the Hyde Park Jazz Festival, attracting musicians from around the world.

 Fun fact: The arts and culture sector in Illinois state represents 3.7% of the state’s GDP and supports 224,102 million jobs. (source)